The Chi Omega sorority house

 The two women managed to survive the attack.
 However, they were both left with serious injuries.

-Kliener's jaw was broken in three different places, and her right cheek was ripped open.
-Chandler suffered a fractured skull and a shattered jaw.
+Kliener's jaw was broken in three different places, and her right cheek was ripped open, while Chandler suffered a fractured skull and a shattered jaw.

-The two women's beds were so close together that Bundy was basically able to club both of his victims at the same time.
+The two women's beds were so close together that Bundy was able to strike both of his victims at the same time.

-Fortunately, in a stroke of luck, the headlights of a nearby vehicle suddenly lit up their dorm room.
-Feeling exposed and fearing that the motorist might have spotted him, Bundy decided to abandon his attack and run for the exit on the ground floor.
+Fortunately, the assault was interrupted when the headlights of a nearby vehicle lit up their dorm room from the outside.
+Fearing that the motorist might see him, Bundy abandoned his attack and ran for the exit on the ground floor.

-However, as he was exiting through the front door, another sorority sister called Nita Neary was entering the house through the entrance at the back.
-Because Nita arrived at the right moment in time, she was able to get a good look at Bundy and identify him.
+While he was exiting through the front door, another sorority sister named Nita Neary was entering the house through the entrance at the back.
+Because Neary arrived at the right moment, she was able to get a good look at Bundy and identify him.

-This is a newspaper clipping from the Tallahassee Democrat.
-The article was published on July 17th, 1979.
+This newspaper excerpt was published in the Tallahassee Democrat on July 17th, 1979.

 On the night of the attack, Bundy was drinking and leering at young women at a disco called Sherrod's, which was just around the corner from the Chi Omega sorority house.